varmenise/tomcat7-hibernate-s3-clickstart/README.md

 ### Step 2: Add products ###

-Once you are sucessfully authenticated on AmazonS3, you can now starting adding new products to the list.
-You just need the name, the image and the credits of the image.
+Once you are sucessfully authenticated on AmazonS3, you can now start adding new products to the list.
+You just need the product name, the image file and the credits of the image.

 <img alt="Bees Shop - CloudBees MySQL" src="https://raw.github.com/fbelzunc/tomcat7-hibernate-s3-clickstart/master/src/site/img/product-addproduct.png" style="width: 70%;"/>